gerome-avec-un-g/dddsample/README.md

 # Domain Driven Design sample project

-not using lombok because (at least in domain):
+not using lombok because (at least in the domain):
 * can be poorly used
 * plays poorly with coverage